1. Information About Me

 If you contact us as described above, you will be required to consent to our use of your personal data to contact you.
 In this case, our lawful basis for using your personal data will be article 6(1)(a) of the GDPR, which allows us to use your personal data with your consent for a particular purpose or purposes.

-Where we collect any personal data, it will be processed and stored securely, for no longer than is necessary, in light of the reason(s) for which it was first collected.
+Where I collect any personal data, it will be processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
 We will comply with our obligations and safeguard your rights under the Data Protection Legislation at all times.
 For more details on security see Part 7, below.

 Any and all emails containing your personal data will be deleted within a reasonable amount of time after the subject matter of your email has been resolved and no other personal data will be retained for any longer than is necessary.